 Syracuse, NY 13244-2010

-The collection is arranged in ten series, in the order given above.
-Within each series, the material appears to be in no particular order.
+The collection has received minimal processing.
+It is arranged in ten series, in the order given above.
+Correspondence is arranged chronologically.
+Material in other series is in no particular order.

 Genres and Forms